 Bikini Bunnee is enirely too cool.
 How did that work come about and use the bunny head and human form?
 Bikini Bunnee is an amalgam of two themes.
 The female form has been the primary focus of my art for years.
 The bunny head hides the actual expression of the individual which is then left up to the viewer’s imagination and interpretation.
 The bunny theme has been used in many ways and serves as an icon with multiple meanings from ancient to contemporary time.

+Do you look at sketches as your sculpt?
+Is something physically present or is the idea more visually planted in your head and plays out accordingly?
 I use small sketches to develop ideas for sculptures and paintings.
 Once I decide to progress with an idea, I will produce a clay maquette (clay model) for a sculpture or a more developed colored sketch for a painting.

 How do you choose your subjects in your paintings?
 Is there a human feature you look for or feel drawn to?
 It seems that I tend to gravitate to the individual human figure in painting.
 This stems from my approach to sculpture.
 I would like to experiment with much more comprehensive painting compositions in the future.